 Short answer, it depends.
 For bodybuilders and flexible dieting pros tracking macros is a no brainer and an almost essential for optimum results.
 This is due to when you have an understanding of how much accuracy and precision in your food intake can better your results, taking short cuts seems pointless.
 Here are the factors to consider if it’s right for you:

 1. Time: What sort of time frame are you working with?
-While it’s optimal to maintain the mindset of an overall lifestyle goal rather that be X weight by X date, you may be motivated by an event or a date coming up in which you want to look your best for.
-In that case getting the best results through consistency in your nutrition is optimum and you should adopt a diligent tracking approach.
-If you’re quite carefree as to how much weight you lose, maybe you don’t even necessarily have weight to lose and are focusing on body composition change; if you already have a good understanding of how many calories you need a day and are mindful of the protein, fat and carb ratio and have no ‘dead line’ so to speak, then you could afford to plot along in ‘guessing’ range without striving for perfect tracking given optimal results aren’t really a forefront goal.
+While it’s optimal to maintain the mindset of an overall lifestyle goal rather than be X weight by X date, you may be motivated by an event or a date coming up in which you want to look your best for.
+In that case, getting the best results through consistency in your nutrition is optimum and you should adopt a diligent tracking approach.
+If you’re quite carefree as to how much weight you lose, maybe you don’t even necessarily have weight to lose and are focusing on body composition change; if you already have a good understanding of how many calories you need a day and are mindful of the protein, fat and carb ratio and have no ‘deadline’ so to speak, then you could afford to plot along in ‘guessing’ range without striving for perfect tracking given optimal results aren’t really a forefront goal.

 2. Goal: What is your goal?
 Together with time, assess how big or small your goal is and how important getting there as optimally and efficiently as possible is.
 If you’re trying your guts out to lose body fat, tracking is for you.
 If you’re getting on stage, tracking is for you.
 If you’re reverse dieting, tracking is for you.
 Why?
 Because these goals are better achieved through accuracy of intake and consistency in your nutrition particularly given for further effectiveness of and reason to make a change when it’s time to do so.
 If you’re ‘roughly’ hitting a caloric intake then when you begin to plateau or aren’t responding you won’t accurately know what intake you’ve been on and scheduling a drop will therefore not be as effective.

 3. Purpose: For what reason is your goal as it is?
 Assess what your primary purpose is and whether tracking prohibits or is a vehicle for achieving that goal.
 If you’re striving for stage conditioning then being on point with your intake is of prime importance.
-However if you’re overcoming an eating disorder and are bettering your relationship with food working with numbers may not be the most effective solution - there is one though, read on and check out our alternatives… Look into what your reasoning is and where aesthetic goals and getting there most efficiently fall into that equation.
-If that is of upmost importance than it’s in your best interest to track.
+However, if you’re overcoming an eating disorder and are bettering your relationship with food working with numbers may not be the most effective solution - there is one though, read on and check out our alternatives… Look into what your reasoning is and where aesthetic goals and getting there most efficiently fall into that equation.
+If that is of utmost importance than it’s in your best interest to track.

 4. Mental Health: Are you mentally in a place to be on top of your intake and the numbers side of things?
 As mentioned above, if you’ve suffered from a rocky relationship with food and OCD obsessions that are food and body related, assess whether tracking and counting your intake will better or worsen these circumstances.
 There are alternatives it’s just about finding what works best for you.